 While there are hundreds of different solar panel manufacturers to choose from, the inverter and power optimizer market is much more consolidated.
 There are two companies predominately responsible for manufacturing power optimizers utilized in smart modules today: SolarEdge and Tigo Energy.

 The majority of smart modules on the market today include SolarEdge’s power optimizers.
 SolarEdge, a leading manufacturer of power optimizers and inverters, has partnered with a number of solar panel manufacturers to produce smart modules, including but not limited to Canadian Solar, JinkoSolar, UpSolar, and Axitec.
-Panasonic also recently announced a new smart module series of their own, the S-Series, that utilize SolarEdge components.
+In 2018, Panasonic also announced a new smart module series of their own, the S-Series, that utilize SolarEdge components.

 Similarly to SolarEdge, Tigo Energy has also partnered with multiple solar panel manufacturers to build smart modules.
 Trina Solar and UpSolar currently offer smart modules using Tigo’s optimizers.
 Vikram Solar also announced a new line of smart modules utilizing Tigo optimizers in summer of 2018.